weloveproxy/tassomai-database/README.md

 # Tassomai-database
-This is a JSON file of all tassomai answers
+JSON file of all tassomai answers

 Use it as much as you wish